 White Eagle was founded by Ray’s loved ones in his honor and memory.
 We thank them for their devotion to this labor of love, and for their work in the world.

 Daniel Dancer is an artist, author, educator, who leads Art For the Sky residency programs in schools and communities across the country and abroad.
 To his right is Jade Sherer, a vision quest guide and ceremonialist leading programs throughout the west.
 On her right is Nancy “Fisse” Davis, once partner with Ray Mitchell.
-Next to her is Bob Jeffers, long time Ekone community member, current cemetery groundskeeper, and operator of Golden Graphics.
+Next to her is Bob Jeffers, long time Ekone community member and cemetery groundskeeper, and operator of Golden Graphics.
 He makes pine caskets and memorial stones.
 His partner, Chris Woodcock, has been mothering and cooking for camp children at Ekone’s famous Yummy-Tummy-Cafe since the beginning.
 Chris crafts beautiful burial shrouds.

 We are guided by beauty and each grave site becomes an opportunity to create more of it.
 At the bottom of each new grave, we construct a special design made out of plant materials found nearby or flowers from our garden.
 And we love to release one or two of Ekone’s white homing pigeons!
 Both of these are gifts to each burial, that we offer freely.